Grace And Mercy

 May I stop here long enough to ask you: Are you aware at all in your own heart of hearts of the mercy of God to you?
 Have you wept over your own sins recently?

-Charles Phillip Finney, the great revivalist of another century, used to say, “Make a list of your sins for you’re with them until your eyes are wet.”
+Charles Finney, the great revivalist of another century, used to say, “Make a list of your sins and pray over them until your eyes are wet.”

 Have you, have you wept over your own sins and shortcomings recently before God?
 Oh, have you sued for mercy, have you gone to the mercy seat?
 There confessed your need before your Lord until your heart was just wrung out with the, with the awareness of your human frailty and sin?